ncaraker117/fewd-css-exercise-1/README.md

   * Make a copy of `css-history.html` and name it `firstname-lastname.html` (e.g tom-kraak.html.)
   * View the document locally in your favorite browser.
-  * Familiarize yourself with the structure and markup of the file by indenting nested elements using soft-tabs with two spaces (the default in Atom and SublimeText.)
-  * The file contains a variety of errors.
-Fix as many of them as possible and bring the document up to [HTML5 specifications](https://developer.mozilla.org/en-US/docs/Web/HTML).
-  * Make use of HTML comments for your own notes and to aid in-class discussion.
-  * Mark up all quoted text (text enclosed in quotation marks) with the `<blockquote>` element.

 ## Style